 So to run a beat selling business you need to sell beats right?
-Luckily both platforms offer marketplaces to help you do exactly that, and running paid promotions on both either platform couldn’t be any more different, Beatstars uses a credit system which allows you to spend whatever you like, Whereas Airbit allows you to control a budget but limits you to running your ad for a minimum of a week, personally i’ve ran several promotions on Airbit and its never returned anything other than A LOT of plays, where as i have also run promotions on Beatstars and i’ve had several negoations for exclusives started with me, so in the long run. my conclusion has to be that my preference is Beatstars.
+Luckily both platforms offer marketplaces to help you do exactly that, and running paid promotions on both either platform couldn’t be any more different, Beatstars uses a credit system which allows you to spend whatever you like, Whereas Airbit allows you to control a budget but limits you to running your ad for a minimum of a week, personally I’ve run several promotions on Airbit and its never returned anything other than A LOT of plays, whereas I have also run promotions on Beatstars and I’ve had several negotiations for exclusives started with me, so in the long run. my conclusion has to be that my preference is Beatstars.